About the program

 - two streams of tuition, Pre-employment English stream and Social English stream

-- distance learning through a package of learning material supported by regular telephone or internet contact with an AMEP qualified teacher
+- distance learning through online or hard copy learning materials supported by weekly skype/telephone contact and a virtual classroom lesson with an AMEP qualified teacher

-- Home Tutor Scheme, which provides language assistance by a trained volunteer
+- Volunteer Tutor Scheme, which provides language assistance by a trained volunteer

 - self-paced e-learning using an online package to support and supplement your learning on an independent basis.

 If you have under school-aged children, the AMEP also provides free childcare services, while you are participating in AMEP classes.